ninefold/Shoveller-Cloud/Readme.txt

 Shoveller Cloud

-A Python script for uploading a large directory tree (with all files) to cloud storage.
+A Python script for uploading a large directory tree (with all files) to Ninefold cloud storage.

 Requires the Python 2.7.3 runtime: http://python.org/download/releases/2.7.3/